 Pineal Region Tumors

 Pineal region tumors are primary central nervous system (CNS) tumors.
-This means they begin in the brain or spinal cord.
+These tumors begin in the brain (in the pineal gland) but can spread to the spinal cord.

 What are the grades of pineal region tumors?

 Pineal region tumors are grouped in four grades and subtypes based on their characteristics.

 - Grade I pineocytoma are low grade tumors.
 This means the tumor cells grow slowly.